arielseidman/K-Means_Clustering/Plants_nb.md

 # Extract the cluster assignments from kmeans_result
 cluster_assignments <- kmeans_result$cluster

-# Number of clusters and territories
+# Number of clusters and regions
 num_clusters <- 2
 num_states <- ncol(presence_matrix)

-# Initialize a matrix to store probabilities (clusters x territories)
+# Initialize a matrix to store probabilities (clusters x regions)
 prob_matrix <- matrix(0, nrow = num_clusters, ncol = num_states)
 colnames(prob_matrix) <- colnames(presence_matrix)
 rownames(prob_matrix) <- paste("Cluster", 1:num_clusters)

-# Calculate the probability of each territory having a "1" in each cluster
+# Calculate the probability of each region having a "1" in each cluster
 for (cluster in 1:num_clusters) {
   # Get the rows of the presence_matrix corresponding to the current cluster
   cluster_rows <- presence_matrix[cluster_assignments == cluster, ]

-  # Calculate the probability of each territory having a "1" in the current cluster
+  # Calculate the probability of each region having a "1" in the current cluster
   prob_matrix[cluster, ] <- colMeans(cluster_rows)
 }

-# Calculate the overall average probability across all clusters and territories
+# Calculate the overall average probability across all clusters and regions
 average_probability <- mean(presence_matrix)

 # Output the result